Baidu announces $1.5B fund to back self-driving car startups

 Now Baidu — which is testing autonomous vehicles in both China and the U.S. — is doubling down with capital via this new fund, which it said will aim to support around 100 companies over the next three years.

-Baidu also shipped a major update to Apollo this week which added five additional core capabilities to its platform.
-Those include obstacle perception, planning, cloud simulation, High-Definition (HD) maps and End-to-End deep learning.
+Baidu also shipped a major update to Apollo this week, which added five core capabilities to its platform: obstacle perception, planning, cloud simulation, high-definition (HD) maps and end-to-end deep learning.

-This is the second large scale investment firm Baidu has launched in recent times.
+This is the second large-scale investment firm Baidu has launched in recent times.
 Last month, it uncorked a $1.5 billion fund in partnership with China Life Insurance Group targeted at late-stage deals with companies with “significant association” with China.

 0